InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 </code></pre>

 note:
-Our first deployment test.
+Here is our first deployment test.
+Note that the version is arbitrary here.
-Let's look at start_containers function
+Let's look at the start_containers function.

-note:
-We just choose an arbitrary version for this test.

 ---